Nunchaku do is a martial art using nunchaku, two sticks connected by a rope or chain. The origin of this martial art is not exactly known.

 Freestyle

-A freestyle lasts 1 or 2 minutes, where one is not bound to a series of techniques to follow.
-The main thing is to give as much 'show' as possible by perfectly mastering the techniques with the nunchakus.
-The jury makes its judgement based on the speed, rhythm, use of two nunchakus etc.
+A freestyle lasts 1 or 2 minutes, and is not bound to a set series of techniques.
+The focus is on putting on as much of a 'show' as possible by perfectly mastering the techniques with the nunchaku.
+The judges base their decision on speed, rhythm, use of two nunchaku, etc.

-Kata are series of techniques that must be completed in a precise order.
-These exist in almost all martial arts.
-The point here is that you perform the repacks beautifully and correctly, that you do not drop the nunchaku and that you do it at a good speed.
-The jury gives an assessment for this.
+Katas are sequences of techniques that must be performed in a precise order.
+They exist in almost all martial arts.
+The focus is on performing the transitions smoothly and correctly, not dropping the nunchaku, and executing the sequence at the correct speed.
+The judges then give a score.

 Nunchaku-jutsu

-Nunchaku-jutsu is the self-defense art with the nunchaku, and focuses on the more realistic use of the nunchaku.
-One learns to defend oneself with the nunchaku against attacks from other weapons such as; sticks, knives, swords, punches and kicks.
-This style was designed by people with jiu-jitsu background.
+Nunchaku-jutsu is a self-defense art using nunchaku, focusing on more realistic applications of the weapon.
+It teaches self-defense with nunchaku against attacks from other weapons such as sticks, knives, swords, punches, and kicks.
+This style was developed by people with a jujutsu background.

 Chui's and Keikoku's

-A chui is a penalty, in the form of a half point against.
-You get a chui for:
+A chui is a penalty, in the form of half a point against.
+A chui is given for: